Grahp/Website/pages/Steno Editing Model.md

 ## Modal Editing

 Modal editing makes a lot of sense when you have a very limited number of unique strokes at your disposal, say only ~30 keys on a qwerty keyboard.
 Being in a mode adds context to every action you perform.
 This means you don't need to hold down a mod key, or add an additional prefix key to your actions, in order for them to be unique.

-With [[Steno]], you have over 24 million available strokes at any given time, this is more than enough.
-Requiring an entire stroke or dedicated key to switch modes is a problem.
+However, a [[Steno]] keyboard has over 24 million available strokes at any given time.
+This is more than enough strokes to perform any editing action you would ever want to make.
+Requiring a stroke or dedicated key to switch modes is a problem.

 ## Selection Mode